The Scarlet Singapore

 In early February, I took a break from my usual chain hotels to stay at a special boutique hotel in Singapore, I reviewed The Scarlet Singapore.
 The hotel is one of the 2 hotels in Singapore which are part of the elite Small Luxury Hotels, a select group of boutique luxury hotels.

 The Scarlet Singapore occupies a row of 13 quaint heritage shophouses from the 1860s and a corner 4 storey 1924 Art Deco building.
-There is an eclectic mix of shops occupying the ground floor of the shophouses ranging from a bespoke tailor to a high end pets accessories store.
+There is an eclectic mix of shops occupying the ground floor of the shophouses ranging from a bespoke tailor to a high-end pets accessories store.

 The hotel also has 3 tenant restaurants – a sushi restaurant, Mei i Sushi, in a shophouse next to the hotel; a northern Italian restaurant, Casa Tartufo, located in the 2nd floor of the Art Deco Building and Aria, a rooftop bar on the 4th floor of the hotel which offers a great view of Chinatown and the surrounding skyline.

-The Scarlet Singapore is located in the quaint central neighbourhood of Chinatown, which is actually located within the Central Business District.
+The Scarlet Singapore is located in the quaint central neighborhood of Chinatown, which is actually located within the Central Business District.
 Singapore’s Chinatown has a wide array of restaurants and 2 famous food courts located within walking distance of the hotel – the Maxwell Food Court and the Chinatown Complex Food Court.
-The latter even has a renowned Michelin star stall selling Chicken Rice for less than 2 GBP!
+The latter even has a renowned Michelin star stall selling Chicken Rice for less than £2 GBP!

-There are many specialty shops, art galleries and boutique shops for the adventurous shoppers, and many affordable spa services to relax and pamper yourself.
+There are many specialty shops, art galleries, and boutique shops for the adventurous shoppers, and many affordable spa services to relax and pamper yourself.
 At night, just take a left turn to enter Ann Siang Hill and Club Street, where many bars and drinking spots are often packed to the brim and spill out onto the street.
 For those looking to head to other parts of Singapore, the hotel is also located within walking distance to 2 metro stations – Tanjong Pagar and Chinatown.

-Both the Premium rooms and Suites also offered a complimentary mini bar with soft drinks which was replenished daily.
+Both the Premium rooms and Suites also offered a complimentary mini-bar with soft drinks which was replenished daily.

 The Scarlet Singapore featured a small fully functional gym on the ground floor.
-The gym, cheekily called Flaunt, has a treadmill, cardio and weight machines, exercise balls and free weights.
-There was a small open air Jacuzzi pool with views of Chinatown called Soda on the 2nd floor.
+The gym, cheekily called Flaunt, has a treadmill, cardio and weight machines, exercise balls, and free weights.
+There was a small open-air Jacuzzi pool with views of Chinatown called Soda on the 2nd floor.
 Lastly, for the business crowd, there was also a cozy meeting space called Bold which was next to the lobby.
-Keeping with the theme of the hotel, the meeting space was plushly decorated, and could accommodate up to 8 people.
+Keeping with the theme of the hotel, the meeting space was plushly decorated and could accommodate up to 8 people.